-• A member of the SST will respond to the behavior via the Continuum of Care.

-- When members of the SST respond the primary responsibility is to maintain safety, this may be calling for additional support. - Typically, when responding to these behaviors the responding SST will: - Remove the student(s) of concern from the classroom or incident location. - Separate the involved students. - Gather information from all involved parties, respondent, complainant, teacher, etc. This included obtaining the referral from the teacher. - Escort involved student(s) to safe location. - Contact the Dean of Students. - The Dean of Students or designee will: - Gather any additional information. - Evaluate all information, including information from the respondent. - Assign the consequence. - Inform all parties of the resolution in accordance with school policy and FERPA. - Contact involved students' parent(s)/guardian(s). - Document Incident and resolution.
+- A member of the SST will respond to the behavior via the Continuum of Care. - When members of the SST respond the primary responsibility is to maintain safety, this may be calling for additional support. - Typically, when responding to these behaviors the responding SST will: - Remove the student(s) of concern from the classroom or incident location. - Separate the involved students. - Gather information from all involved parties, respondent, complainant, teacher, etc. This included obtaining the referral from the teacher. - Escort involved student(s) to safe location. - Contact the Assistant Principal. - The Assistant Principal or designee will: - Gather any additional information. - Evaluate all information, including information from the respondent. - Assign the consequence. - Inform all parties of the resolution in accordance with school policy and FERPA. - Contact involved students' parent(s)/guardian(s). - Document Incident and resolution.